 the Parenscript macro environment

-.
+by IMPORT-MACROS-FROM-LISP.
 This functionality enables

 code sharing between Parenscript and Lisp, and is useful in debugging